preciofishbone/OmniaDocsG2/blocks/analytics-widget/index.rst

 Filter
 ---------
-If you're not using a Analytics filter block for the filters, you can set filters here.
+If you're not using an Analytics filter block for the filters, you can set filters here.
 These settings are available:

 .. image:: analytics-block-widget-filter.png